When running a retail business, coming up with boutique giveaway ideas can be easily overlooked.

 For example, if you have a beauty store, run a contest asking customers to post a selfie on Instagram wearing their favorite lipstick shade to win a $100 gift card.
 If you tag two friends in your post, you could incentivize entrants to nominate friends who might be likely to enter the contest by adding a bonus prize (an extra $25).

 National Geographic runs the most coveted photography contest out there.
 It encourages readers to try their hand at taking stunning nature photos of their own for a chance to win a NatGeo-style expedition or other prizes.
 Inevitably, the magazine receives hundreds of breathtaking entries each year:

 Luckily, photography for your contest doesn’t need to be of majestic landscapes or exotic wildlife.
 Challenge your customers or employees to a fun photography contest.

-Photos can highlight your brand or product, or act as a representation of the entrant themselves.
-This presents a huge potential for retailers to capture user-generated content (UGC), so your contest can live on after the winner is announced.
+Photos can highlight your brand or product or act as a representation of the entrant.
+This presents a massive potential for retailers to capture user-generated content (UGC) so your contest can live on after the winner is announced.

 Only Shopify unifies your sales channels and gives you all the tools you need to manage your business, market to customers, and sell everywhere in one place.